Pituitary Gland Drugs

 Desmopressin

-– Also used for nocturnal enuresis by reducing night-time urine production
+It is also used for nocturnal enuresis by reducing night-time urine production.

-– Treats Von Willebrand disease as it stimulates production of Factor VIII
+It treats Von Willebrand disease as it stimulates production of factor VIII.

 Terlipressin